-Demand for computing professionals with scientific background has grown in the past decade as a result of increased demand for sophisticated computing environments, applications, and scientific research inside and outside of academia.
-The demand for skills targeted by the program has been supported by a university-sponsored study conducted in 2005-2006 (No. 425/629, Shawwal 1426H.).
+Demand for computing professionals with scientific background has grown in the past decade as a result of increased demand for sophisticated computing environments, applications, and scientific research inside and outside of academia

 The Department of Computer Science offers a five-year academic program that provides a balanced mix of strong theory, application and practice.
 It incorporates the scientific foundations of computing with advanced applications which demand sophisticated knowledge of computing systems, programming and problem-solving tools and techniques.